nxp-mcuxpresso/mcuxsdk-doc/boards/kw47evk/releaseNote/topics/known_issue_other_limitations.md

 # Other limitations

 -   Documentation may not be fully updated to refer to KW47 devices.
+-   The following Connectivity Framework configurations are experimental and not recommended for mass production:

+    -   Power down mode on application power domain.

+    -   XTAL32K less board with FRO32K support.

 -   GenFSK Connectivity\_test application is not operational with ARMGCC compiler.
 -   GenFSK `Connectivity_test` application is not operational with Low Power enabled.
 -   Serial manager is only supported on UART \(not I2C nor SPI\).